-There’s been a string of intriguing and stylish eateries popping up outside of popular high street locales in Melbourne; like Left Field and Sugar Buns for example.
-More and more youthfully renowned eateries are calling random street corners and outer suburbia home these days.
-Dare I say this has more to do with Melbourne’s ridiculous housing and rental markets seeing Generation Y and younger pushed out further into the greater suburbs.
+There has been a string of intriguing and stylish eateries popping up outside of influential high street locales in Melbourne; like Left Field and Sugar Buns for example.
+More and more youthfully renowned eateries are calling random street corners in outer suburbia home these days.
+And dare I conclude that this has more to do with Melbourne’s ridiculous housing and rental markets seeing younger generations pushed out further into the greater suburbs.
 Of course according to “expert” and very much infuriating Baby Boomer Bernard Salt, smashed avocado is what’s keeping us out of the housing market.
 I could compile a thesis on how horrendously idiotic that statement is, but I’d rather not give such nonsense anymore airtime.

 And from stepping inside it’s easy to comprehend why.

-Of course the main star that day was that now infamous chia pudding.
-An Instagrammable beauty, the creators masterpiece and a delightfully palatable dish for the patron.
+Of course the main star at Mr Black Juicery that day was that now personally acclaimed chia pudding.
+An Instagrammable beauty; the creators masterpiece and a delightfully palatable dish for the patron.
 It was as delicious and as refreshing as it looks.
-And I personally adored that they shied away from the typical (overused) mason jar to a chic little presentation canister.
+And I personally adored that they shied away from the typically overused mason jar to a chic little presentation canister.
 And the accompaniment of a dollop of their in-house speciality, “coco whip”, makes this hearty dish all kinds of amazing.
 Do yourself a favour and see for yourself.
 There’s also a great selection of juices, smoothies and tea to accompany a health induced feast.

 1 Blackburne Square